exmachina-dev/eisa-electronics/README.md

 ## File format and folder structure

 Documentation files should be in PDF.
-Board image files can be in PNG or PDF PCB Design file are in EAGLE Standard edition (7.4) file format.
+Board image files can be in PNG or PDF.

+PCB Design file are in EAGLE Standard edition (7.4) file format.

 These are general rules to help maintain a consistent folder structure: